Flag: Record heights

 Since 26 December 2021, the tallest free-standing flagpole in the world is the Cairo Flagpole, located in the New Administrative Capital under construction in Egypt at a height of 201.952 m, exceeding the former record holders, the Jeddah Flagpole in Saudi Arabia (height: 171 m), the Dushanbe Flagpole in Tajikistan (height: 165 m) and the National Flagpole in Azerbaijan (height: 162 m).
 The flagpole in North Korea is the fourth tallest flagpole in the world, however, it is not free-standing.
 It is a radio tower supported flagpole.
 Many of these were built by American company Trident Support: the Dushanbe Flagpole, the National Flagpole in Azerbaijan, the Ashgabat flagpole in Turkmenistan at 133 m; the Aqaba Flagpole in Jordan at 130 m; the Raghadan Flagpole in Jordan at 126.8 m; and the Abu Dhabi Flagpole in the United Arab Emirates at 122 m.

 The current tallest flagpole in India (and the tallest flying the tricolour) is the 110 m flagpole in Belgaum, Karnataka which was first hoisted on 12 March 2018.
 The tallest flagpole in the United Kingdom from 1959 until 2013 stood in Kew Gardens.
 It was made from a Canadian Douglas-fir tree and was 68.5 m in height.

 The current tallest flagpole in the United States (and the tallest flying an American flag) is the 400 ft pole completed before Memorial Day 2014 and custom-made with an 11 ft base in concrete by wind turbine manufacturer Broadwind Energy.
 It is situated on the north side of the Acuity Insurance headquarters campus along Interstate 43 in Sheboygan, Wisconsin, and is visible from Cedar Grove.
-The pole can fly a 220-pound flag for in light wind conditions and a heavier 350-pound flag in higher wind conditions.
+The pole can fly a 220-pound flag in light wind conditions and a heavier 350-pound flag in higher wind conditions.